 Step 4.
 In the Server column of Remote, select a server.
-Press [# E] on the keyboard to open the Projection Editor window.
+Press [#E] on the keyboard to open the Projection Editor window.
 At the top of the Projection Editor window, you will see the name of the selected server with its Identity value in parentheses - e.g. "Mbox123 (Identity 1)".
 On the left side of the Editor window you will see a column listing the outputs and mixes belonging to the selected server.
 To edit the settings for an output or mix, select the appropriate item in this column.

-Note: Mbox Studio and Mini do not support changes to the settings for mixes.
-While mixes can have their properties edited, such changes will have no effect unless using Mbox Designer.
+Note: Mbox Studio and Mini do not support changes to any settings for non-output mixes.
+And while non-output mixes can have their 3D camera properties edited, such changes only take effect in Mbox Designer.